Mass Effect 2: Kasumi – Stolen Memory: Development and release

-Stolen Memory was developed by BioWare and published by Electronic Arts.
+Stolen Memory was developed by BioWare and published by Electronic Arts and Microsoft Game Studios.
 During development of Mass Effect 2, Bioware stated that downloadable content was becoming a fundamental part of the company's overall philosophy.
 The pack was announced at the Game Developers Conference on March 11, 2010.
 BioWare remarked that Stolen Memory would have a feel similar to a James Bond mission.
 The mansion where the events of Stolen Memory take place was originally suggested to take place on a colony of the in-game alien race Asari, before a human planet was chosen.
 It was conceived as "a house in the Hollywood Hills, but with more advanced, Mass Effect-era architecture."
 The outfit of Goto was designed to reflect that of a medieval thief.
 The soundtrack was composed by Sonic Mayhem duo Sascha Dikiciyan and Cris Velasco.

 Stolen Memory was released on April 6, 2010, for Microsoft Windows and Xbox 360.
 It is the first major downloadable content pack for Mass Effect 2 that does not require the game's Cerberus Network, an online downloadable content and news service that enables free bonus content for the main game.
 At the release day, the pack was unavailable for download for a brief period of time due to Xbox Live server issues.
 Like Mass Effect 2's other downloadable content packs Overlord and Lair of the Shadow Broker, Stolen Memory is freely included in the PlayStation 3 version of the game, which was released on January 18, 2011.
 In 2021, the pack was remastered as part of the Mass Effect Legendary Edition.